 Blackboard Resources for Students: >>Blackboard User Guides for Students

-Blackboard Resources for Faculty: The Center for Excellence in Teaching and Learning (CETL), (NAC) NA 4/220, offers faculty support and training via One-on-one Blackboard Consultation and Workshops as well as online documentation.
+Blackboard Resources for Faculty: Teaching Learning Center (TLC), (NAC) NA 4/220, offers faculty support and training via One-on-one Blackboard Consultation and Workshops as well as online documentation.